calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 `BinaryDigit` type is a subset of the set of values represented by the `Digit` type.
 Every value in `BinaryDigit` _also_ exists in `Digit`.

-TODO: Image of the digit circle and the binary digit circle

-We can say that `BinaryDigit` is a subset of `Digit`.

 In classic type system lingo, we would instead say that `BinaryDigit` is a a subtype of `Digit`.